therenow9/mindex-java-code-challenge/WRITEUP.md

 ## Unit Testing

+### _Test Results_ to view screenshots for runs of all test employees for tasks 1 and 2 as well as screenshots of the Unit Tests please reference Testing.pdf

-As I mentioned i don't have any prior experience with unit testing but I understood the overall concept pretty quickly.
+As I mentioned I don't have any prior experience with unit testing but I understood the overall concept pretty quickly.
 Test these classes and ensure that actual result equals expected result.
-AssignEquals was a pretty basic concept to pickup, and I was able to pickup most of the general Idea from viewing the code from the provided EmployeeServiceImplTest.java and use that as a sort of template.
+AssignEquals was a pretty basic concept to pickup, and I was able to understand most of the general idea from viewing the code from the provided EmployeeServiceImplTest.java and use that as a sort of template.
 I had a little but of trouble with some of the testing of REST but in the end I got it to work.
 I wrote Tests for both new services I created

-I wrote both CompensationServiceImplTest.java and tested create Read and Update, I had to edit the compensation and add a constructor with Default values to pass the test, I am not sure if this was the correct or not, but I was able to get it to pass the test nonetheless
+I wrote CompensationServiceImplTest.java and tested create Read and Update, I had to edit the compensation and add a constructor with Default values to pass the test, I am not sure if this was the correct solution or not, but I was able to get it to pass the test nonetheless

-I wrote ReportingStructureServiceImplTest and tested 3 instances, An employee with zero Reports ,an employee with non-nested reports and and employee with nested reports, some of the code for the tests gets a little messy as I wasn't able to import employee repository properly so i had to populate all of the values manually.
-Overall though it passes all three tests.
+I wrote ReportingStructureServiceImplTest and tested 3 instances, An employee with zero Reports ,an employee with non-nested reports and and employee with nested reports, some of the code for the tests gets a little messy at the end as I wasn't able to import employee repository properly so i had to populate all of the values manually.
+It passes all three tests.

-I also added a test for the compensation repository to the dataBootstrapTest.java as well
+I also added a test for the compensation repository data to the dataBootstrapTest.java as well

 In total all eight tests passed which I am happy with for my first time doing any Unit Testing